Teichm\"uller spaces of Riemann surfaces with orbifold points of arbitrary order and cluster variables: Teichm uller space of surfaces with holes and orbifold points of arbitrary order

 To simplify the description, it is convenient to introduce the notion of {\em petal surface}.
 Petals are the domains containing orbifold points that were removed on the second step of constructing the ideal triangulation.
 To the $k$th hole, we associate the bouquet of $|\delta_k|$ petals (with no petals if $\delta_k$ is empty), each petal carries, besides its cluster variable, the number $\omega_p=2\cos(\pi/p)$.
 The mutation then occurs inside the corresponding ideal triangle (painted by a light color), and we have three cases depending on whether the adjacent sides are petals themselves:

 In all the three cases above, the mutation law is given by Lemma~\ref{cc-prime}.
 In the first case, we transfer the cluster variable from one set $\delta_k$ to another set (if the vertices $v_1$ and $v_2$ are distinct); these transformations may also change the cyclic ordering of orbifold points inside a set $\delta_k$.
-Note that the label $\omega_p$ remains assigned to the transformed edge.
+Note that the label $\omega_p$, being a term of the coefficient tuple, remains assigned to the transformed edge.